tsgates/arch-wiki-markdown/wiki/ZFS_on_FUSE.md

     # zfs create mypool/my1stdataset

-NB that "mypool" is a reference to an existing pool, not to the mount point (which is /mypool at the moment).
+Note that "mypool" is a reference to an existing pool, not to the mount point (which is /mypool at the moment).

 Automatically mount pools and datasets on boot